Updated: Sep 6

-We explain the elements, defences & penalties
+We explain the elements, defences & penalties of the Offence Obtain Property by Deception.

 The offence of Obtain Property by Deception is prosecuted under Section 81 of the Crimes Act 1958 Victoria.